lfangyu09/IR-Crack-detection/README.md

 | Train | 382 | 3.86 | 96.14 |
 | Test | 66 | 2.88 | 97.12 |
 | Total | 448 | 3.71 | 96.29 |

-The link of the dataset: Googl Drive; Baidu Yun

 Example images: